jaspector

 County pages state permits are required for additions, alterations, structural modifications, demolitions to existing dwellings, change in use, building activity in the 100-year floodplain, roof repairs where 50 percent or more of sheathing or deck is replaced, commercial siding work, residential siding in county historic districts or on county landmarks, and accessory structures over 120 square feet or any size in critical area, historic, landmarks, or floodplain conditions.

-Typical processing time is Baltimore County does not post a countywide building permit turnaround estimate on its general permit pages.
+Building permit processing times in Towson, Baltimore County, MD typically run Baltimore County does not post a countywide building permit turnaround estimate on its general permit pages.
 Review length depends on scope, revisions, and outside-agency review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Towson, Baltimore County, MD.
 The following work is generally exempt: One-story detached accessory structures, tool sheds, playhouses, and similar Group R-3 uses not over 120 square feet, if not in the 100-year floodplain, Chesapeake Bay Critical Area, a proposed or designated county historic district, or on a county landmarks-listed structure; Decks not greater than 16 inches above the lowest grade within exemption limits; Flag poles and bases; Retaining walls less than 3 feet high measured from the lowest finished grade; Sidewalks and driveways not more than 30 inches above adjacent grade, if not over a basement/story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep and less than 250 square feet of surface area; Swings and other playground equipment accessory to detached one- and two-family dwellings; Certain nonstructural alterations in one- and two-family dwellings that do not involve kitchens or sleeping areas in basements; Replacement of existing deck boards or nailers on existing stringers on piers where length, width, and height do not increase; Two layers of shingles on a roof; however, a permit is required when 50 percent or more of sheathing or deck is replaced.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.